rssalessio/ModelFreeActiveExplorationRL/README.md

 ### Additional results

 - To run the example of the 2-states MDP in the appendix, execute the jupyter notebook in `example_2statesMDP\run_example.ipynb`.

+## FAQ/Problems

+- If you encounter problems plotting the results using a Jupyter notebook on Linux, remember to install the necessary latex packages `sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super` (check here [https://stackoverflow.com/questions/11354149/python-unable-to-render-tex-in-matplotlib])